bogdanmartinescu/ts-essential-structures/README.md

 ## Contributing

-We welcome contributions!
+Contributions to the current codebase are welcome!
 If you find a bug or have suggestions, please open an issue.
 If you'd like to contribute code, open a pull request.

 ## License